Napsty/check_pdns_stale/README.md

 **The plugin should be run on the PowerDNS secondary server or at least connect to the MySQL database of the secondary.**

+## Introduction
+An introduction of this plugin was published on https://www.claudiokuenzler.com/blog/1192/how-to-monitor-stale-zones-domains-powerdns-secondary-slave-servers.

 ## Purpose
 When running PowerDNS in a Primary-Secondary (old names: Master-Slave) setup, the DNS replication happens over the DNS protocol.